baidu/dperf/README.md

 See the website at [https://dperf.org/](https://dperf.org/).

 ## Limitation
- - dperf requires that the HTTP message is in one packet, which is not suitable for the test of layer 7 load balancer;
+ - dperf requires that the HTTP message is in one packet, which is not suitable for the test of layer 7 load balancer.
  - dperf requires exclusive use of the network interfaces.
  - dperf does not have routing capability.
 It is recommended to build a test environment with a switch.